espressif/esp-hosted/docs/MCU_based_host/Design.md

 This section explains communication protocol between a host and ESP module.
 It also explains serial interface and network interface APIs provided by ESP-Hosted Host software.

 ## Communication Protocol over SPI Interface
+#### Basic concepts
+##### Additional pin setup
+Apart from basic 4 pin SPI configuration, following are additional pins used in ESP-Hosted solution.

+###### Handshake pin
+This is a output pin.
+ESP peripheral makes use of this pin to convey its readiness for execution of SPI transaction.
+The host is not supposed to initiate SPI transaction if ESP peripheral has not indicated its readiness.
+This pin stays high till the end of SPI transaction.

+###### Data ready pin
+This is a output pin.
+This pin is used to indicate host that the ESP peripheral wants to send a data packet to it.
+This pin stays high till the host reads this data packet.

+###### Reset/EN pin
+This is a input pin.
+This pin resets ESP peripheral and is mandatory in SPI based ESP-Hosted solution.

 ### Initialization of slave device
-* Connection of 'EN' pin to host is mandatory in case of SPI communication.
-Once driver is loaded on host, it resets SPI slave through this pin.
+* Connection of 'EN'/Reset pin to host is mandatory in case of SPI communication.
+Once driver is loaded on host, it resets ESP peripheral through this pin.
-* SPI slave then initializes itself and preapres itself for communication.
-Once it is ready for communication, it generates INIT event packet for host.
+* Firmware on ESP peripheral then initializes itself and preapres itself for communication over SPI interface.
+Once it is ready for communication, it generates INIT event for host.
 * Host driver, on receiving this event, opens up data path for higher layers.

-### Data transfer between Host and slave
+#### Data transfer between Host and slave
 * This solution makes use of SPI full duplex commmunication mode. i.e. read and write operations are performed at the same time in same SPI transaction.
 * As a protocol, host is not supposed to start a transaction before ESP SPI slave device is ready for receiving data.
-Therefore, a seaparate GPIO pin is used for a handshake signal through which ESP slave indicates host when it is ready for data reception.
+Therefore, through Handshake pin, ESP peripheral indicates host when it is ready for SPI transaction.
-* When ESP SPI slave is ready for SPI transaction,
+* To allow seamless data traffic between host and ESP peripheral, ESP peripheral needs to be ready for data reception from host all the time.
+For that, after completion of every SPI transaction, ESP peripheral immediately queues next SPI transaction.
+* The data transfer protocol works as below:
+	* Each SPI transaction has a tx buffer and a rx buffer.
+		* Tx buffer contains data which ESP peripheral wants to send to host.
+		* Rx buffer is an empty buffer space, which on the completion of SPI transaction will hold data received from host.
-	* It initiates SPI transaction by setting tx and rx buffers of size 2048 bytes.
-This is a maximum buffer size. i.e at a time host can send and receive at max 2048 bytes of data.
+	* ESP peripheral initiates SPI transaction by setting tx and rx buffers of size 1600 bytes.
+This is a maximum buffer size. i.e at a time host can send and receive at max 1600 bytes of data.
+	* There are two cases with respect to tx buffer here:
-	* It is mandatory for ESP SPI slave to set both tx and rx buffers in each and every SPI transaction.
-Thus, in absence of valid tx buffer, a dummy tx buffer of size 2048 bytes is set in SPI transaction.
-Packet length field in payload header of dummy packet it set to 0.
+		* In case if ESP peripheral has no data to transfer to host, a dummy tx buffer of size 1600 bytes is allocated and is set in SPI transaction.
+Packet length field in payload header of such buffer is set to 0.
+		* If ESP peripheral has a valid data buffer to be sent to host, then tx buffer will point to that buffer.
+	* SPI transaction length is set to 1600 bytes [irrespective of size of tx buffer]
-	* Once a transaction is queued, ESP SPI slave uses handshake pin to indicate host that it is ready for the SPI transaction.
+	* Once this SPI transaction is submitted to SPI driver on ESP peripheral, Handshake pin is pulled high to indicate host that slave is ready for transaction.
+	* In case if tx buffer has valid data, Data ready pin is also pulled high.
-	* This generates an interrupt for host driver.
-On this interrupt, SPI host driver executes SPI transaction.
+	* Host receives an interrupt through Handshake pin.
+On this interrupt, host needs to decide whether or not to perform SPI transaction.
+		* If Data ready pin is high, host performs SPI transaction
+		* Or if host has data to transfer, then host performs SPI transaction
+		* If both the above conditions are false, then host does not perform SPI transaction.
+This transaction is then performed later when host has data to be sent or interrupt is received on Data ready pin.
 	* During this SPI transaction, tx and rx buffers are exchanged on SPI data lines.
 	* Based on payload header in received buffer, both ESP SPI slave and host processes the buffer.
-	* The host driver, before executing next SPI transaction, waits for an interrupt on handshake line.
+	* On completion of transaction, ESP peripheral pulls Handshake pin low.
+If completed transaction had a valid tx buffer, then it also pulls Data ready pin low.

 ### Payload format for data transfer
 * Host and slave makes use of 8 byte payload header which preceeds every data packet.